Testing Center Summer Semester Hours:

 June 27th for TOEFL

 The Testing Center can proctor exams for our local and distance University of Alaska courses as well as courses from other university systems.
-We proctor placement exams via Compass or Accuplacer and CLEP exams or DSST (Dantes) exam for those students who feel they have the knowledge to challenge a course.
+We proctor placement exams via Compass or Accuplacer and CLEP or DSST (Dantes) exams for those students who feel they have the knowledge to challenge a course.
 We also offer GED prep and testing.

 Use the following guidelines for proctored exams: